-We all need crystal clear waters, salty swims and lashings of sunshine in our life.
-So grab your bikini and get ready to lounge – here are the best beaches in Bali for your sun-soaked bucket list.
+Crystal clear waters, calm swimming spots and lashings of sunshine – we found the best (and most famous!) beaches in Bali for your sun-soaked bucket list.

 Salty hair, sun-kissed skin and that book you’ve been dying to get stuck into for months – beach life doesn’t get much better than that, right?
-Well, when it comes to Bali’s best beaches, that’s just the beginning.
-Add in some swanky sunset cocktails, world-class surfing and a never-ending lineup of water sports to keep the kiddos busy – not to mention a few palm-studded bays that you’ll swear are straight out of a postcard.
+Well, when it comes to the best beaches in Bali, that’s just the beginning.
+A day at the beach in Bali also includes swanky sunset cocktails, world-class surfing and a never-ending lineup of water sports to keep the kids busy.
+Not to mention a few palm-studded bays that you’ll swear are straight out of a postcard…

-Yup, Bali is blessed with some of the very best beaches in the world, and we’ve taken the liberty to explore them all (someone had to do it…).
-So pack your sunscreen and your fave bikini, wrap up your sarong and prep your hottest summer playlist, because you’ll want to tick off alllll of Bali’s best beaches on your next island adventure.
-From secret bays with the ultimate surf waves, to the most family-friendly waters and dreamy diving destinations – beach mode in Bali is officially on!
+Yup, Bali is home to some of the best beaches in the world, and we’ve taken the liberty to explore them all (someone had to do it).
+So pack your reef-friendly sunscreen and your fave bikini, because you’ll want to tick off all of Bali’s best beaches.
+From secret bays with family-friendly swimming spots, to epic surf waves and dreamy snorkelling destinations, find a Bali beach near you, and dive in!

 1. Seminyak Beach

-If being in the heart of Bali’s oceanfront action is your kinda thang, then Seminyak Beach is the place for you.
-Along this impressive 5km stretch of golden sand, you’ll find beach bars aplenty, five-star hotels and Seminyak’s very best restaurants just footsteps from the waves – not to mention world-famous beach clubs in every direction.
+If being in the heart of Bali’s oceanfront action is your thing, then Seminyak Beach is the place for you.
+Along this impressive 5km stretch of golden sand, you’ll find beach bars, five-star hotels and Seminyak’s very best restaurants just footsteps from the waves.
+Not to mention, world-famous beach clubs in every direction.
 Beginning on the outskirts of Kuta, trailing all the way up to the coastal corners of Canggu, Seminyak Beach is a holiday destination in itself.
-Learn to surf in the gentle whitewash, soak up the sunshine on a squishy sun bed, or settle into a comfy, colourful beanbag at La Plancha for a round of sundowners – Ibiza-style beats included.
+Learn to surf in the gentle whitewash, soak up the sunshine on a sun bed, or settle into a comfy, colourful beanbag at La Plancha for a round of sundowners.
+It’s a vibe!

-Seminyak Beach is best for everything – from sunbathing and cocktail-sipping at sunset, to learning how to surf, Seminyak is one of Bali’s most popular beaches for good reason.
+Seminyak Beach is best for everything – from sunbathing and cocktail-sipping at sunset, to learning how to surf.
+Seminyak is one of the most popular beaches in Bali, for good reason.

 Here’s how to get to Seminyak Beach